 Flu is a seasonal threat that can result in extended illness or hospitalization.
 Seasonal flu vaccination is the best way to protect adults and children from the flu.

 Yearly flu shots are recommended by the CDC for everyone six months of age and older.
 Flu vaccination can reduce flu illnesses and prevent flu-related hospitalizations and death.
-It takes about two weeks after vaccination for protection against the flu to take effect.
+It takes about two weeks after vaccination for full protection against the flu to take effect.

 Who we vaccinate